tolkit/telomeric-identifier/README.md

     -t, --threshold <threshold>    Positions of repeats are only reported if they occur sequentially in a greater number than the threshold. [default: 100]
 ```

-`telomeric-identifier find` will take an input clade, and match the known telomeric repeat for that clade (or repeats plural) and search the genome.
-Not yet done.
-Uses the telomeric repeat database -> http://telomerase.asu.edu/sequences_telomere.html.
+`tidk find` will take an input clade, and match the known telomeric repeat for that clade (or repeats plural) and search the genome.
+Uses the <a href="http://telomerase.asu.edu/sequences_telomere.html">telomeric repeat database</a>.
+Prototype code done.

 ```
 tidk-find